Anteater: Interactive Visualization of Program Execution Values in Context: Related Work

 \section{Related Work}

 \paragraph{Literature Search} We compare \oursystem{} to work we have found in software engineering, user interface design, information visualization, and visual analytics.
 Specifically, we have searched the last 25 years of work related to visual debugging in the following venues: ACM ICSE, ACM CHI, ACM UIST, IEEE VIS, and the SoftVis symposium.
 The field of software visualization is large and we cannot hope to add every possible reference; we recommend both textbooks from Diehl and Stasko as starting points into the literature~\cite{diehl2007software,stasko1998software}.
+Figure 1 gives a general overview of how ~\oursystem{} compares to common debugging methods and table~\ref{tab:comparisons} gives an overview of how \oursystem{} compares to the relevant existing work discussed in the this section.

+\paragraph{Visual Debugging} Many attempts have been made to leverage visualization principles to augment the debugging process.
+Some efforts add visualization options to breakpoint and step-through debuggers~\cite{Cheng2016,Lieberman1995ZStep95,Do2018VisuFlow,Reiss2014CodeBubbles,mirur,rozenberg2014templated,litvinov2017tool}.
+Traditional visual debuggers typically provide visualization views of variables at a specific instance in time, much like traditional debuggers.
+Several of these tools add visualizations of objects to a traditional debugger~\cite{mirur,rozenberg2014templated,Cheng2016}.
+Others provide visualizations to show task-specific information about the execution, such as an overview of the heap and stack~\cite{Aftandilian2010, litvinov2017tool} the impact of resource utilization on control flow~\cite{Ohmann2016Perfume}, object mutation~\cite{Schulz2016}, or run-time state and data structures of the program~\cite{Sundararaman2008HDPV}.